Exploratory data analysis and

 This is a brief introduction to exploratory data analysis (EDA) and data visualization.
 You will come across several unfamiliar terms and graphs, but you don't have to fully understand them at this moment.
 The purpose of this write-up is to let you be aware what tools are available and what can be done.
 The philosophy and specific techniques of EDA will be introduced in further readings.

 When some people claim that their methodology is exploratory, actually what they mean is that they don't know what they are doing.
 Unfortunately, poor research is often implemented in the name of EDA.
 In data collection researchers flood the subjects with hundred pages of surveys since research questions are not clearly defined and variables are not identified.
-It is true that EDA does not require a pre-determined hypothesis to be tested, but it doesn't justify the absence of research questions or ill-defined variables.
+It is true that EDA does not require a pre-determined hypothesis to be tested, but it doesn't justify the absence of research questions and ill-defined variables or trying every test until obtaining a significant p value (p-hacking) (Jebb, Parrigon, & Woo, 2017 ).

 Velleman and Hoaglin (1981) outlined four basic elements of exploratory data analysis as the following: